CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Experiment

 \subsection{Main Results}

 \paragraph{Macro Search Spaces Results.}

-\tabref{tab:macro-search-space} compares Top-1 test accuracy of subnets discovered by our method with baselines in different macro search spaces.
+\cref{tab:macro-search-space} compares Top-1 test accuracy of subnets discovered by our method with baselines in different macro search spaces.
 Our method consistently outperforms baselines across all search spaces, with significantly lower search costs and fewer architecture evaluations, demonstrating its effectiveness and efficiency in discovering high-performing architectures.
 While our approach incurs additional overhead from LLM inference, this cost is substantially outweighed by the dramatic reduction in evaluations.
-Specifically, our approach achieves up to 0.6\% accuracy improvements while reducing search costs by 3--10$\times$ compared to baselines.
-This efficiency gain is most pronounced in the AutoFormer search space, where we discover better architectures with only 10\% of the baseline's search cost and 25\% of the number of evaluations.
+Specifically, our approach achieves up to 0.7\% accuracy improvements while reducing search costs by 4--10$\times$ compared to baselines.